-The Hirst standard Helmholtz (HH-XXX range) coils are an easy addition to the Hirst IFM06 integrating fluxmeter for a fast, accurate and a low-cost measuring technique to monitor the quality of permanent magnets of all kinds.
+The Hirst standard Helmholtz (HH-XXX range) coils are an easy addition to the Hirst IFM06 integrating fluxmeter for a fast, accurate and a low-cost measuring technique to measure the magnetic field strength of permanent magnets of types and grades.

 The Helmholtz configuration consists of a pair of identical wound coaxial coils connected in series at a fixed distance equal to their radius.
 This configuration permits the sample to be placed in a large uniformity central volume.
 The standard range is 75mm,150mm, 300mm and 500mm but Hirst has made custom coils up to 3 meters in diameter so please contact us with your requirements.
-For the greatest resolution in measurement, it is sensible to pick the smallest coil size for the sample to be tested.
+For the greatest sensitivity and resolution in the measurement of the magnet, it is sensible to pick the smallest coil size for the sample to be tested.
 The HH-XXX range can also be powered to generate a magnetic field.